After decade apart, Philip Morris and Altria may become 1

 Smoking causes more than 480,000 deaths each year in the U.S, even though smoking rates have been declining for decades.
 Approximately 14% of U.S. adults smoke, according to government figures.
 That's down from the more than 40% of adults who smoked in the mid-1960s.

-On a global level smoking is blamed for more than more some 7 million deaths worldwide.
-More than 20 percent of the world's population smoked in 2015, according to the latest figures from the World Health Organization.
-That figure was down nearly 7 percent from 2000.
+On a global level smoking is blamed for some 7 million deaths worldwide.
+More than 20% of the world's population smoked in 2015, according to the latest figures from the World Health Organization.
+That figure was down nearly 7% from 2000.

+AP Reporter Jonathan Drew contributed to this report from Raleigh, North Carolina.